natural-awakening-retreats/natural-awakening-retreats/privacy-policy.md

   </p>

   <p class="mb-4">
-    We do not collect personal data unless you explicitly provide it (e.g., through a feedback form).
+    We do not collect personal data unless you explicitly provide it (e.g., through our contact or feedback forms).
   </p>

   <p class="mb-4">
-    Data shared with third-party services (e.g., Instagram or Google Forms) is subject to their own privacy policies.
+    Data shared with third-party services (specifically Jotform for our contact forms) is subject to their own privacy policies.
+You can review <a href="https://www.jotform.com/privacy/" class="text-blue-600 hover:text-blue-800 underline">Jotform's privacy policy</a> for more information.
   </p>

   <p>
-    For any questions, feel free to contact us through our community channels.
+    For any questions about this privacy policy, please contact us through our available channels.
   </p>
 </section>